 Watch-O-Scope is very easy to use.
-For basic watch timing operations, one need only put the watch into the microphone stand, turn on the amplifier, and click one button.
+For basic watch timing operations, one need only put the watch into a connected watch test stand, turn it on, and click one button.
 When needed, an intuitive user interface also gives access to a variety of more powerful features.

-Watch-O-Scope uses your PC's sound card to receive the watch sounds from the amplifier, so some additional configuration may be necessary.
-Open the Sound applet from the Windows Control Panel, find the Recording settings, and select the recording device (Line In or Microphone) to which you have connected the amplifier.
+Watch-O-Scope uses your PC's sound card to receive the watch sounds from your test stand or home-built amplifier, so some additional configuration may be necessary.
+Open the Sound applet from the Windows Control Panel, find the Recording settings, and select the recording device (Line In or Microphone) to which the test stand or amplifier is connected.
 Click the Properties button, and ensure that the level on the Levels tab is set to maximum.
 If there is a Boost setting, set this to zero.

 If your device has an Enhancements tab as does the one shown here, ensure that all enhancements and special effects, such as noise suppression and echo cancellation, are turned off, as these will interfere with the unaltered watch sounds needed for precise timing.

 Depending on which version of Windows you are using, your settings windows might look different than the ones shown here (Windows 7).